sebastianotronto/sebastiano.tronto.net/src/blog/2024-03-28-cut/cut.md

-# UNIX text filters part 2.4 of 3: cut
+# UNIX text filters, part 2.4 of 3: cut

 *This post is part of a [series](../../series)*